LIPS-scheme/lips/docs/docs/intro.md

 ## Browser

-When using LIPS Scheme interpreter in browser you need to include the main script file.
+When using the LIPS Scheme interpreter in a browser, you need to include the main script file.

 ```html
 <script src="https://unpkg.com/@jcubic/lips@beta/dist/lips.min.js"></script>